 When the content hosting feature is offered and selected, the 5GMS Application Provider configures the content hosting behaviour of the 5GMSd AS.
 This Content Hosting Configuration is specified in clause 5.4 and includes selecting the ingest protocol and format, caching and proxying of media objects, content preparation, access protection (e.g. URL signing) and indicating a target distribution area (e.g. through geofencing).

 When the dynamic policy feature is offered and selected, the 5GMSd Application Provider specifies a set of policies which can be invoked for the unicast downlink streaming session.
 This may include an L4S enablement flag indicating whether ECN marking is a requirement of the Policy Template.
+It may also include a QoS monitoring configuration indicating that QoS monitoring is required when this Policy Template is instantiated, and which QoS parameters are to be monitored.
 The UE becomes aware of the selected policies in the form of a list of valid Policy Template Ids.

 When the content consumption measurement, logging, collection and reporting feature is offered and selected, the 5GMSd Application Provider indicates the desired reporting interval.
 When the 5GMSd Application Provider has delegated Service Access Information handling to the 5GMS System, then location reporting is also selected or de-selected.